-Promising research published in the Annals of Oncology suggest women who undergo fat transfer after their breast cancer surgery or reconstruction are at no greater risk of the cancer coming back than those who have never undergone the cosmetic procedure.
+Promising research published in the Annals of Oncology suggests women who undergo fat transfer after their breast cancer surgery or reconstruction are at no greater risk of cancer coming back than those who have never undergone the cosmetic procedure.

 The women of the study had all been diagnosed with early-stage breast cancer and as a result, had either a lumpectomy or a mastectomy.
 A total of 321 women, who had undergone lipofilling 26 months after their breast cancer reconstruction, were compared with 642 women who didn’t have the fat transfer procedure.